yasharmaster/end2end/source/_posts/2017-07-02-creating-match-return-order-by-from-pathtree.markdown

 A TreeNode for the path `Gene.chromosome.gene.length`, stores the following information.

-- 'type' : Whether this TreeNode represents a Graphical Node or Relationship or a Property on them.
+- `type` : Whether this TreeNode represents a Graphical Node or Relationship or a Property on them.
 - `name` : The last component of the path, i.e. length.
 - `variable name` : The one we generated using approach shown above, i.e. gene_chromosome_gene_length.
 - `graphical name` : This is the name by which we refer this entity/property in the InterMine Neo4j graph.
 Here we keep it same as `name`, i.e. length.